 - an initial needs assessment to determine the ongoing relevance and necessity for the procurement and mode of delivery; - the up-front, after purchase and fit-for-purpose costs and risks associated with the procurement; - all relevant total costs of ownership and benefits including up-front price, transaction costs associated with acquisition, delivery, use, holding, maintenance and disposal (including where appropriate residual or resale values); - overall objectives of the procurement and outcome being sought.
-The technical merits of the goods or services being offered in terms of compliance with specifications, contractual terms and conditions and any relevant methods of assuring quality, including but not limited to an assessment of levels and currency of compliances, value adds offered, warranties, guarantees, repair and replacement policies, ease of inspection, ease of after sales service, ease of communications etc. - non-cost factors such as fitness for purpose, quality, delivery, service, support and sustainability impacts. - the supplier's financial viability and capacity to supply without risk of default (competency of the prospective suppliers in terms of managerial and technical capabilities and compliance history); - a strong element of competition in the allocation of orders or the awarding of contracts.
-This is achieved by obtaining a sufficient number of competitive quotations wherever practicable; - the safety requirements associated with both the product design and specification offered by suppliers and the evaluation of risk when considering purchasing goods and services from suppliers; - purchasing of goods and services from suppliers that demonstrate sustainable benefits and good corporate social responsibility; and - providing opportunities for businesses within the City's boundaries to be given the opportunity to quote for providing goods and services wherever possible.
+The technical merits of the goods or services being offered in terms of compliance with specifications, contractual terms and conditions and any relevant methods of assuring quality, including but not limited to an assessment of levels and currency of compliances, value adds offered, warranties, guarantees, repair and replacement policies, ease of inspection, ease of after sales service, ease of communications etc. - non-cost factors such as fitness for purpose, quality, delivery, service, support and sustainability impacts. - the supplier's financial viability and capacity to supply without risk of default (competency of the prospective suppliers in terms of managerial and technical capabilities and compliance history);

+a strong element of competition in the allocation of orders or the awarding of contracts.
+This is achieved by obtaining a sufficient number of competitive quotations wherever practicable;

-2. SUSTAINABLE PROCUREMENT
+2. Sustainable Procurement

 The City is committed to sustainable procurement and where appropriate shall endeavour to design quotations and tenders to provide an advantage to goods, services and processes that minimise negative social and environmental impacts while maximising social and environmental benefits.
-These considerations must however, be balanced against value for money outcomes to ensure the City's economic viability, essential to its long term sustainability.
+These considerations must, however, be balanced against value for money outcomes to ensure the City's economic viability, essential to its long-term sustainability.
 Practically, sustainable procurement means the City shall endeavour at all times to identify and procure products and services that have been determined as necessary for the achievement of Strategic Community Plan priorities of enhanced environment.
 Where practical, the City will endeavour to procure in a manner which takes into account the lifecycle cost of a product by considering the sustainability rating of the product or service provider.

-3. BUY LOCAL
+3. Buy local